 At Dame Vera Lynn Children's Charity we know the positive impact that early intervention can have for very young children with cerebral palsy and other motor learning difficulties in giving them the best possible platform from which to grow, learn and develop.
-Our sessions provide an early intervention service for families all year round.
+Our sessions provide early intervention services for families all year round.

 Each year in the UK, 1,800 children are born with cerebral palsy – a condition that affects a child's muscle control and movement, and is often caused by an injury to the brain.
 It affects people from all social and ethnical backgrounds.
 As well as experiencing problems with movement, all aspects of the child's development are affected, many having additional needs such as visual and hearing impairments and speech and language issues.